strangebuzz/phpquiz/README.md

 ------------------------------

 As you can see, there no "full-docker-setup" yet.
-But feel free to contribute if you want one, that would be nice.
+But feel free to contribute if you want one, it would be nice.

 To install and run the project, run the following commands: